Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 ## Update firmware

 You need firmware update image file.
 For Android Oreo, iBasso provides `update.img` in its download.
-My firmware releases to be used with RockChip FactoryTool contain compatible `.img` file as well.
+My firmware releases, to be used with RockChip FactoryTool (*not* files to be used with rkflashtool!), contain compatible `.img` file as well.

 1. Rename required `.img` file to `sdupdate.img`.
 2. Copy resulting `sdupdate.img` to the prepared bootable SD-card, confirming overwriting existing file.